 protect_new_nodesdisabled, Razor considers any nodes it detects – including installed nodes – eligible for provisioning.
 You might choose to disable

-You’re sure all nodes in your environment should be provisioned or reprovisioned.
+You’re sure all nodes in your environment need to be provisioned or reprovisioned.

 You’ve manually registered existing nodes that you want to protect.